Why You Need Landlord Insurance!

 - Burns or stains caused by smoking (in a non-smoking house)

 - Damage caused by pets – chewing/urine stains

 Sometimes this damage can be deliberate (malicious), but mostly, it’s unintentional.
 Many tenants will not deal with minor issues themselves–a loose press door, for example, that just requires a screw to be tightened on the hinge.
 Because it is not their property and they do not see it as their job, they might leave it as is, allowing the door to bang and swing.
 Over time, this causes irreparable damage to the hinge and door.
 The same issue can arise with small leaks or damp patches, which, left untended, can turn into very expensive repairs.
 As a landlord, unless you are inspecting your property weekly.
 You are relying on the tenant to keep you informed of possible issues.
 This doesn’t always happen, which is why having the extra protection of a landlord insurance policy can be very reassuring.

 Quite often, landlord policies do not include cover for accidental damage.
 Fire & Perils cover is generally what is available in the market.
 At Insight Insurance, we can offer you All Risks Cover, including accidental damage and subsidence.

 What is All Risks Cover?

 All in all, it’s clear that as a landlord, having insurance specially tailored to your risks and needs is necessary.
-At Insight Insurance, we can offer you the most comprehensive landlord insurance possible to provide you with security and peace of mind that both you and your properties are protected.
+At Insight Insurance, we can offer you the most comprehensive landlord insurance possible.
+And provide you with security and peace of mind that both you and your properties are protected.